cossacklabs/acra-censor-demo/README.md

 Let us know if you have any questions by dropping an email to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).

-1. Read more about how SQL firewall works and how it's different from WAF.
+1. Read more about how SQL firewall works and how it is different from WAF.
 2. Watch slides about developers' perspective on [building SQL firewall](https://speakerdeck.com/storojs72/building-sql-firewall-insights-from-developers).
 3. [cossacklabs/acra](https://github.com/cossacklabs/acra) – the main Acra repository contains tons of examples and documentation about Acra itself.
 4. Play around with other [pre-built applications protected by Acra](https://github.com/cossacklabs/acra-engineering-demo/).